 Migrating Tencent Cloud CVM Data Across Availability Zones

-Cross-region data migration means to move the data on a CVM in an availability zone in one region to a destination CVM in an availability zone of another region.
-It can also means to move data between CVMs in different availability zones within the same region.
+Cross-region data migration moves the data on a CVM in an availability zone in one region to a destination CVM in an availability zone of another region.
+It can also mean the migration of data between CVMs in different availability zones within the same region.

 Click here to obtain the compressed migration tool package.